-It is above us via overhead lines (rail and national grid), on the ground in some areas via the 3rd rail conductor rail power supply, and even below us via buried cables.
+Electricity is one of the key workforce safety risks when working on the tracks.
+Electrified railway can be above the track Overhead Line Equipment (OLE) and on the ground in some areas via the 3rd rail conductor rail power supply, and even below us in buried cables.

 Electrical safety has a number of Life-saving Rules specifically designed to save lives and in 2007 Network Rail produced a short film on electrical safety called ‘Touch and Go’.
 Although a few years old the messages in the film still ring true, and underline the priority for greater safety when working around electricity.